 In 1897, at only 35 years of age, he became president of the Carnegie Steel Company.
 In 1901, he helped negotiate the secret sale of Carnegie Steel to a group of New York-based financiers led by J.P.
 Morgan.
 Schwab then became the first president of the U.S. Steel Corporation.
 After several clashes with J.P.
 Morgan and other executives, he left U.S. Steel in 1903 to run the Bethlehem Steel Company in Bethlehem, Pennsylvania, which soon became the largest independent steel producer in the world.

-This location, known as the “Upper West Side,” bounded Central Park, but was considered by the city’s elite, as the “wrong side.”
+This location, known as the “Upper West Side,” bounded Central Park but was considered by the city’s elite as the “wrong side.”
 Hoping to develop that side and lure the rich from their east side apartments, Schwab built one of the most ambitious private houses ever built in New York City.
 Calling his mansion “Riverside,” it was designed by French architect Maurice Hebert in the French Renaissance chateau style.

 Construction began on the 75 room mansion in 1901 and lasted six years.
-Set in its own landscaped park, his home included a Roman bath-style swimming pool, a bowling alley, a Grand Court with two levels of balconies on three sides which overlooked the central staircase, and a card room where millionaires gambled with high stakes.
+Set in its own landscaped park, his home included a Roman bath-style swimming pool, a bowling alley, a Grand Court with two levels of balconies on three sides that overlooked the central staircase, and a card room where millionaires gambled with high stakes.
 The exterior featured a belfry, 116-foot-high pinnacles, a four-car garage, and a service tunnel buried beneath the garden terraces.
 The initial cost of the building was seven million dollars.

 Shortly after the turn of the century, Schwab became interested in the mining industries of Death Valley.
 In 1905, he invested in the Lee-Echo District of California, and the town of Schwab was named for him.
 In 1906, he bought several claims in the Greenwater Mining District and opened the Greenwater Death Valley Copper Company.
 That same year, he bought out Bob Montgomery’s interest in the Montgomery Shoshone Mine in Rhyolite, Nevada for several million dollars.
 However, Schwab should have stuck to steel, as his investments in Death Valley wouldn’t pay off and the financial panic of 1907 took its toll on the mines that were producing.

-But, Schwab had obviously not spent his entire fortune, as in 1919, he built a summer retreat in Loretto, Pennsylvania.
-At a cost of three million dollars, the 44 room mansion sat on nearly 1,000 acres.
+But, Schwab had not spent his entire fortune, as in 1919, he built a summer retreat in Loretto, Pennsylvania.
+At the cost of three million dollars, the 44 room mansion sat on nearly 1,000 acres.
 Called “Immergrün,” German for “evergreen,” the house featured opulent gardens and a nine-hole golf course.

-He died with more than $300,000 in debt and his holdings in Bethlehem Steel were, by that time, virtually worthless.
+He died with more than $300,000 in debt, and his holdings in Bethlehem Steel were, by that time, virtually worthless.
 Had he lived a few more years, he would have seen his fortunes restored when Bethlehem Steel was flooded with orders for war material.
 In the next several years, Schwab’s holdings were sold off.
 The Immergrun estate in Loretto was sold at an auction in 1942 to the Friends of St. Francis College.
 The only bidders, they purchased the mansion and 240 acres for $32,500.
 Today, the mansion house remains part of Saint Francis College, as the Mount Assisi Friary.
 The New York Riverside Mansion was first offered to New York Mayor Fiorello La Guardia as an official mayoral residence.
 However, the mayor turned it down, deeming it too grandiose.
-It then sat vacant until it was purchased by the Prudential Insurance Co. for $1.5 million in 1947.
+It then sat vacant until the Prudential Insurance Co. purchased it for $1.5 million in 1947.
 The mansion was then torn down and replaced by a pair of drab apartment buildings.